CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/functionleave-function.md

 ms.assetid: 18e89f45-e068-426a-be16-9f53a4346860
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 238a5f19bd8cbd89a5537b2b9297bfa9e1f54613
+ms.openlocfilehash: 774a5d4e48f00ea8c28977f3f685dcd5a8da3199
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69952869"
+ms.locfileid: "74440587"
 ---
 # <a name="functionleave-function"></a>FunctionLeave (fonction)
-Notifie le profileur qu’une fonction va retourner à l’appelant.
+Notifies the profiler that a function is about to return to the caller.

 > [!NOTE]
-> La `FunctionLeave` fonction est dépréciée dans le .NET Framework 2,0.
-Il continuera à fonctionner, mais entraînera une baisse des performances.
-Utilisez la fonction [FunctionLeave2](../../../../docs/framework/unmanaged-api/profiling/functionleave2-function.md) à la place.
+> The `FunctionLeave` function is deprecated in the .NET Framework 2.0.
+It will continue to work, but will incur a performance penalty.
+Use the [FunctionLeave2](../../../../docs/framework/unmanaged-api/profiling/functionleave2-function.md) function instead.

 ## <a name="syntax"></a>Syntaxe